ksuamel/react-sitecore-cdp-personalize/README.md

 **getCookie**

 Used to retrieve cookie value.
-This only works for cookies set by Boxever (Sitecore CDP and Personalize) and cookies set by setCookie().
+This only works for cookies set by Boxever (Sitecore CDP and Personalize) and cookies set by setCookie() (setCookie coming soon).
 You must call initialize before using getCookie().

 ```ts
 cdpPersonalize.getCookie('bx_bucket_number').then(cookieValue => {